 - renal problems

 - and brain damage among others.

 Mercury poisoning is lethal, however, and depends on the type, dose, method, and duration of exposure.
 Luckily, it takes a lot of mercury to trigger a toxic reaction or death.
 The problem with mercury in the water is that it accumulates in the body and can cause long-term health issues.

 The EPA has set the Maximum Contaminant Level Goal (MCLG) and the Maximum Contaminant Level of 0.002 mg/l (ppm) for mercury in water.

 The advice here is to combine multiple types of filters if you want mercury-free drinking water.

-Arsenic makes its way into our drinking water from paints, dyes, metals, drugs, soaps, and semi-conductors, agricultural applications, and mining.
-Arsenic also occurs naturally in rocks, soils, plant, and animals.
+Arsenic makes its way into our drinking water from paints, dyes, metals, drugs, soaps, and semi-conductors, agricultural applications, industrial applications, manufacturing, and mining.
+Arsenic also occurs naturally in rocks, soils, plants, and animals.

 - Too much arsenic in the body may cause skin changes like thickening and pigmentation as well as cancer in the skin, lungs, bladder, and kidneys.